Salaries in Clearwater, FL

 2. Kane's Furniture

-Kane's Furniture is a leading retailer of quality home furnishings, offering a wide selection of products.
+Kane's Furniture is a well-known retailer specializing in quality home furnishings.

 3. American Power and Gas

-American Power and Gas provides energy solutions and is committed to affordable service for customers.
+American Power and Gas provides energy solutions focused on sustainability and customer satisfaction.

 4. Honeywell